ScootKit/scnx-docs/docs/custom-bot.md

 Easily create your very own Discord-Bot on SCNX.
 Setup only takes a few minutes.

 <IncludedInPlan data={{PRO: true, ACTIVE_GUILD: true, STARTER: true}} additionalDetails={{
-STARTER: "Hosted 24/7, needs to be extended every week by watching an ad.",
+STARTER: "Hosted 24/7, needs to be extended every two weeks by watching an ad.",
 ACTIVE_GUILD: "Hosted 24/7, as long as your plan is active.",
 PRO: "Hosted 24/7, as long as your plan is active."}} />